2024-05-07

 - Drag’n drop the Burp_cert.der file you generated to the device display.

-- Go to Android Settings and install a certificate.
-In the results, click Install certificates from SD Card and select CA certificate.
-Click install anyway to bypass the warning.
+- In the results, click Install certificates from SD Card and select CA certificate.

 - Navigate to /sdcard/Download and click on Burp_cert.der.

 - To verify whether the certificate is properly installed, go to Android settings, and click Trusted credentials.
-You should see the certificate in the USER tab.

-Warning: This method alters the Android system significantly and may break the device.
-Use with extreme care and only if necessary!
+- This method alters the Android system significantly and may break the device.

-Android 14
+Android 14+

 - Android 14 is not rooted by default, so make sure that the device is rooted before going any further.
-Please refer to Genymotion Desktop online documentation for more details.

 - Follow the instructions from our FAQ to install Magisk: How to install Magisk on Genymotion?

-3. Install the certificate as user certificate
+- Install the certificate as user certificate.

-4. Install the Cert-Fix plugin for Magisk
+- Install the Cert-Fix plugin for Magisk.

-- Download Cert-Fixer.zip from Cert-Fixer GitHub repository.
+- Download Cert-Fixer.zip from Cert-Fixer github repository.

 - Upload the file to the device.
 You can either use adb push Cert-Fixer.zip /sdcard/Download or simply drag’n drop the file to the device display.